Dual Enrollment

 🔎 Students should be closely monitored for progress and success.

-💬 School counselors play a vital role by:
+💬 School counselors play a vital role by:- Sharing accurate info with students and parents